TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - As the marker increases:
   * Total eaten fruits keep decreasing.
   * This forms a monotonically decreasing pattern.
-- Since the function (marker â†’ total eaten fruits) is monotonic:
+- Since the function (marker → total eaten fruits) is monotonic:
-  * We can apply binary search to find the largest marker for which the total eaten fruits is still â‰¥ M.
+  * We can apply binary search to find the largest marker for which the total eaten fruits is still ≥ M.

 **Complexity (Time & Space):**
 - Time: O(N * log(max(arr)))
   * Each mid requires scanning all N buckets
-  * log(max(arr)) â‰¤ log(10000) â‰ˆ 14
+  * log(max(arr)) ≤ log(10000) ≈ 14
 - Space: O(1)
   * Why time is O(N log(max))?
     * Because binary search checks ~14 possible markers, each requiring an O(N) scan.